akeneo/pim-docs/cookbook/rule/general_information_on_rule_format.rst

 **This cookbook is about a feature only provided in the Enterprise Edition.**

 Enrichment rules allow to set values for products given specific conditions.
-These rules are regularly applied, as a user who would regularly edit product.
+These rules are regularly applied, as a user who would regularly edit a product.

 File Structure
 --------------